We use cookies to improve your experience.

 Define Purpose and Design the Agent Workflow

-Every successful ai agent begins with a crystal-clear mission statement.
-We require teams to write a one-sentence purpose before touching any code: "This agent will [specific action] when [trigger condition] to achieve [measurable outcome]."
 For our Google Ads agent, this was: "Monitor campaign performance anomalies and alert the team within 5 minutes to prevent budget waste."

-The workflow design step involves mapping four components as visual nodes: perception (data inputs), reasoning (LLM decisions), action (API calls), and memory (context storage).
-We sketch these on whiteboards first - it's shocking how many architectural flaws surface before writing the first line of code.
-This upfront design investment saves approximately 40 hours of rework per project in our experience.
+We sketch these on whiteboards first — it's surprising how many architectural flaws surface before writing the first line of code.
+This upfront design investment saves significant rework per project in our experience.

 Choose Your LLM and Framework

-Selecting the right combination of reasoning model and development framework determines whether your ai agents graduate from prototypes to production systems.
+Selecting the right combination of reasoning model and development framework determines whether your agents graduate from prototypes to production systems.
 Through 2026 benchmarks, we've found OpenAI's GPT-4 excels at analytical tasks while Claude demonstrates superior reasoning for multi-step planning scenarios.
 For specialized domains like financial compliance, we deploy Llama variants on-premise to maintain data sovereignty.

 FrameworkBest Use CaseLearning CurveProduction Ready